dfinity/wg-identity-authentication/topics/icrc_28_trusted_origins.md

 targets that trust the relying party that requested the delegation chain.
 This standard describes how a canister can indicate that a relying party is trusted.

-For canisters that don't trust the relying party, [ICRC-49](./icrc_49_call_canister.md) can still be used to make canister calls that require user approval.

-Since canisters from one relying party will not trust another relying party to make calls on behalf of the user without approval, a delegation chain for a global identity is as a result always restricted to a relying party's own canisters.

-It's recommended to use a user's session identity ([ICRC-34](./icrc_34_get_global_delegation.md)) for most use cases instead.
-Since it does not require to be trusted by canisters of other relying parties to make calls on behalf of the user without approval.
-Also, since it's not restricted by a list of canister targets, it's compatible with multi canister architectures like e.g. OpenChat which has a per-user canister.
-Lastly, since the session identity is scoped per relying party, the user is anonymous between different relying parties.

-**Examples**

-1. Relying party obtains a delegation chain for a session identity to call its own or other relying party's canisters.
-2. Relying party obtains a delegation chain for a global identity to call its own canisters.
-3. Relying party wants the user to transfer tokens, so it requests the user's approval in a signer prompt.

 ## Identify

 The window origin (as defined in https://developer.mozilla.org/en-US/docs/Glossary/Origin) is used to identify one